joel-karr/dontthinkwhenyoucode/Innovation.md

 Once we have listed out all our different pieces, we can experiment by swapping them out to see how it changes our perspective.

 For example, what if the results page only displayed one item instead of a list?
 That might force the users to give more information about what they want instead of scrolling.
 Changing that part forces us to rethink filtering.
 Could we use a large language model to guide filtering instead of traditional options with predefined fields?
-This would make the experience for the user more like <ed>Insert: "more like"?</ed><author>added</author> a chat where they continue the conversation until they find an option they like.
+This would make the experience for the user more like a chat where they continue the conversation until they find an option they like.

 We may have found a better solution but let’s swap out another item.
 What if we changed our self-concept to be a salesperson.
 By showing a single option, we may lose the opportunity to sell multiple restaurants.

 Let's try using self-concept to adjust our perspective again.
 What if we think like a salesperson and we look at this new solution?
 You may realize that by only showing a single option, you may lose the chance for the user to browse past other things.
-Let's add a smaller section that has <ed>"has" is probably better</ed><author>updated</author> secondary recommendations for the user.
+Let's add a smaller section that has secondary recommendations for the user.
 The LLM would still drive the results, but now we have the top result and then other recommended results.

-Each shift <ed>In what exactly?
-I'm not seeing what is shifting.
-Maybe: "Each what-if scenario..."?</ed> gave us a new perspective and helped us create a new solution.
+Each shift gave us a new perspective and helped us create a new solution.

-## Building an Innovation Framework for Software Engineers
+## Building an Innovation Framework for Software Engineers {#sec-building-an-innovation-framework}

-<ed>Start the heading with "Building an..." to match the other "exercise" sections in your chapters.
-Also, do we need to include "for Software Engineers"?</ed><author>added</author>

 We can take the lessons that we have learned from analogies and the PAGES framework to create a targeted approach for software engineering.

 ### Step 1: Define the Challenge

 Software engineering often involves trade-offs.
 One fix may solve a problem but create a new one, and teams can lose sight of the original goal.
 Start off by writing down the specific technical challenge you are looking to solve.
 Throughout the process, check back with your original challenge to stay on course.

 #### Example: Defining a Routing Challenge

-<ed>Give each example header a title, as you did in Ch.
-3. What about here, "Example: Route Phone Calls"?
-Or say more if you think it helps.</ed>

 Challenge: Route phone calls to an agent queue in under one second based on both department and brand.
 The system connects to multiple CRMs, each with a 3-5 second response time.